ts33kr/boot/README.md

 done in a very controllable and segregated fashion.

 The code will ultimately reside in different **boot.Service** instances;
-its immediate implementation will usually be typed under **boot.BiasedLogic**, type, meaning a function that takes in the context.
+its immediate implementation will usually be typed under **boot.BiasedLogic** type, meaning a function that takes in the context.
 Any application code will eventually be exposed via **boot.Operation** interface that knows how to execute that code within a context of **boot.Context** structure.
 Under